johnvandeweghe/LunixREST/README.md

 LunixREST is a highly extensible, lightweight framework for writing REST APIs in PHP.

+It's primary goal is to allow the creation of a REST API in which every part of it's behaviour can be overwritten without any code hacks.

 Features include:
 - API key access control
 - Routing to endpoints